teknologisk-institut/pattern_manager/README.md

 ### Status

 We have implemented the ROS package purely in Python, with the key components necessary for working with patterns throughout the rest of the FTP:
 - An `XForm` class is implemented as a tree node.
 Each transform is contained within an `XForm` node.
-The `XForm` class contains all necessary functions to manage and configuring the transform tree.
+The `XForm` class contains all necessary functions to manage and configure the transform tree.
 - `XForm` nodes contain an attribute describing whether the node is 'active' or not.
 This property affords the functionality of iterating through transform, as well choosing which transforms should be iterable.
 - Patterns of transforms simply consist of a parent `XForm` with a number of child `XForm`'s positioned in the respective pattern shape.
 - Patterns are generated from a set of distinct pattern subclasses, which each have a unique reimplementation of a generator function.